 What does the Law say?

-General Dental Council guidance says all dental practitioners in the UK should be insured against instances of negligence – but there is no law to enforce it.
+Guidance from the General Dental Council states that all dental practitioners in the UK should be insured against instances of negligence – but there is no law to enforce it.

-However, due to the lack of firm law, it is thought that there are many dentists practicing in the UK who are not insured, placing a large responsibility on patients to do their research.
+This lack of firm legislation means that many dentists practising in the UK are not insured, placing a large responsibility on patients to do their research before receiving treatment.

 There are plans to bring in legislation which will make insurance a legal requirement, but it is not clear when this is set to come into effect.